 - Related: Best Credit Cards for Bad Credit

-If you’re in the market for a secured credit card, the Discover it® Secured Card is far and away your best option.
-Unlike other secured cards that charge annual fees and application fees, the Discover it® Secured Card is absolutely fee-free.
+If you’re in the market for a secured credit card, the Discover it® Secured is far and away your best option.
+Unlike other secured cards that charge annual fees and application fees, the Discover it® Secured is absolutely fee-free.

 Not only that, but it also lets you earn rewards on par with other cards in the Discover portfolio.
 Currently, you’ll earn 2x points on your first $1,000 spent at restaurants and gas stations each quarter, plus one point for every other dollar you spend.
-Amazingly, Discover will also double all cash back you earn during your first year as a card holder.
+Amazingly, Discover will also match all cash back you earn during your first year as a card holder.
 For a secured card, it really doesn’t get any better than that!

-The fact that the Discover it® Secured Card reports to all three credit bureaus is also a huge benefit.
+The fact that the Discover it® Secured reports to all three credit bureaus is also a huge benefit.
 After all, having the opportunity to build your credit through reporting is the whole point of getting a secured card, right?
 Plus, you’ll get a free FICO score on your monthly statement.